 12. Describe your most successful event planning experience.
 What did you do that made it so successful?

 Peaceful.
-When you say successful event planning, it means you will not hear anything from the artist management, production team and other people concerned since everything is taken care of.
+When you say successful event planning, it means you will not hear anything from the artist management, production team, and other people concerned since everything is taken care of.

 13. Describe an event management experience that didn’t have the results you aimed for.
 What happened and what did you learn?

-When fans are not happy in anything you give them even when it is free.
+When fans are not happy with anything you give them even when it is free.
 I learned that a lot of fans will not be happy even though you give them everything since they would want more.

 14. How would you describe and rate the music scene of the country you are currently operating in and how much does it get featured in your programming?